jcoliz/MsSentinel.HandsOnLab.1/README.md

 1. Visit the Azure Portal at [portal.azure.com](https://portal.azure.com)
 1. Log in with the same credentials used when logging into the Azure CLI tool, above
 1. Navigate to "Resource groups"
-1. Click on the resource group which you supplied to the `Deploy-Services` script, above
+1. Click on the `rg-mssentinel-lab-1` resource group

 You will see the following resources deployed: